Monti03/ChangesInWebPages/README.md

 # ChangesInWebPages

-## Get a notification wen a web page changes
+## Get a notification when a web page changes
 you can controll changes in web pages and get a notification on your android phone via Notify: https://play.google.com/store/apps/details?id=com.kevinbedi.notify

 ## Installation and requirements